ephreal/rollbot/README.md

 Dice rolling features are still in progress.
 In particular, Shadowrun has a very complex dice rolling ruleset thta I am still adding new items to.
 Basic dice rolling is always available when a particular type of dice roll is unavailable.

 In addition to the above features, I have recently learned how to automatically update all portions of the bot.
 I'm looking into how to get automatic updates pushed out for those who would like it.

+To view progress of new feature and features planned for the future, check out [the bot feature project board.](https://github.com/ephreal/rollbot/projects/1)

 ## Setting up the bot